<< <%SKIN-STRTRANS-SYNTOC%> >>

 One thing that may be confusing initially is the Outstanding Amount displayed on this window, and how that interacts with what you are allowed to enter as an updated Payment Amount.
 The Outstanding Amount is how much of this bill is still unpaid, with the amount already paid being considered to include the current Payment Amount.
 For a bill that you have paid in full, the Outstanding Amount will be $0, as in the example shown above, and the Payment Amount will be the full amount of the bill, that you paid.
 You can only change it to a lower value (for example if you want to change it to only partially pay the bill).

-A more complex example is the following, where one bill payment made partial payments on two different bills from the same vendor:
+A more complex example is the following, where one bill payment made was related to two different bills from the same vendor:

 Of course, you should only change the Payment Amount on an existing bill payment if you haven't really made that payment yet (for instance, you haven't actually written and sent the cheque) and you plan to pay a different amount!

-In the case where there are credit memos from the vendor that are part of this bill payment, the Outstanding Amount (if non-zero) will be negative, and Payment Amounts must also be negative (in order to use up the credit).
+In the case like the example above where there are credit memos from the vendor that are part of this bill payment, the Outstanding Amount (if non-zero) will be negative, and Payment Amounts must also be negative (in order to use up the credit).

 Why Can't I Edit the Bill's Splits Here?